 SAVINGS GOALS – 50% OF YOUR INCOME

 To make big changes to our future, we need to aim BIG in terms of our monthly savings/investments.
 Our goal should be to save 50% of our income each month.
 Yes 50%!
 Saving 5-10% of your income each month is great as a starting point.
-As someone who wants to retire early, or very early in their 30s, 40s or 50s need to save and invest big early on.
+As someone who wants to retire early, or very early in their 30s, 40s or 50s you need to save and invest big early on.
 Saving this much on most salaries requires some radical ideas for everyone in your household.

-REDUCING YOUR MORTGAGE COST
+REDUCING YOUR MORTGAGE COST – Updated for 2023

-We live in the era of unnaturally low interest rates.
 Now is the perfect time to review your mortgage to ensure you are on the best rate available.
 The “house hacking” phenomenon our American cousins proclaim is getting traction in the UK.
 You may want to bring in tenants or “lodgers” to help you with a rental income you can set against your mortgage.

 REDUCING HOUSEHOLD COSTS